pic

 What types of problems does periodontics treat?

-Dr. Wilmore uses periodontics to treat both types of gum disease, including:
+Dr. Wilmore and Dr. Ho use periodontics to treat both types of gum disease, including:

 Gingivitis